geotrev/undernet/documentation/grid.md

 If you need a more custom, 2-dimensional layout, look into [Grid CSS](https://css-tricks.com/snippets/css/complete-guide-grid/).

+Also worth note, but not included in detail in this article, are offset and order utility classes which can be used with grid columns to move content across the grid.
+[Read more about those here.](/docs/utilities/offset-order)

 ## Grid Container

 The basic wrapper of a layout uses the `grid` class.
 Grid's are automatically centered (`margin: 0 auto`) and have a left and right gutter.